 4. Sending Remarketing Content

 Remarketing is particularly an effective marketing strategy for the ecommerce business.
 It helps the business to self-sustain the business and completes the sales funnel cycle.
-However, email marketing is quite tough.
+However, email marketing is quite tough but the future of email marketing is bright.
 You might assume wrong information about your audiences and send them wrong emails.